By: GreatAmerica on September 15th, 2022

-It’s easy to think the right move is to hold tight and weather the storm, but I argue now is the time to pivot and find new ways to meet your customers’ immediate and long-term needs.
-Ask yourself, how can I protect the business I have, and continue to win new business?
-As we begin to see businesses transitioning to their new normal, new demands emerge.
-Business owners will need to take new products and services offerings into consideration, and prepare to compete with others inside and outside of their space in new ways.
+As you, a solution provider with goals of evolving beyond print-focused offerings, head down the path of diversification, it’s important to ask yourself, “How can I protect the business I have, and continue to win new business?”
+As businesses continue to transition and define a new normal, we’ve seen new demands emerge.
+Solution providers will need to take new products and services offerings into consideration and prepare to compete with others inside and outside of their space in new ways.
 Many of these opportunities tie directly to the network itself.

-Most new and emerging products and services we are hearing about revolve around the network.
-This makes sense for Office Technology Dealers.
-For starters, copiers and printers hang on the network.
-If you are not in the network game or haven’t previously considered the IT space, it’s time.
-Knowing, understanding and being able to talk intelligently about the network is becoming the ticket to entry on many of the solutions I’ll cover here.
+Getting into the network game makes a lot of sense.
+After all, copiers and printers hang on the network.
+In fact, understanding and being able to talk intelligently about the network is now the ticket to entry on many of the solutions we’ll cover here today.

-Businesses understand what’s at stake when it comes to the security of their network.
-Not just larger organizations, but even SMBs and mom and pop shops now understand the high priority network security should hold.
+Now more than ever, businesses understand what’s at stake when it comes to the security of their network.
+Not just larger organizations, but even SMBs now understand the high priority network security should hold.
 Everyone is vulnerable to a security breach and the repercussions can be debilitating for a business of any size.
-If you are able to help your customers maintain a secure environment, they will be willing to listen to the solutions you present.
+If you, as the solution provider, can help your customers maintain a secure environment, they will be willing to listen to the solutions you present.

-With that said, the ability to protect your network and the desire of the ‘bad guy’ to get into your network, has never been higher.
-Keep in mind, network security is complex; there are companies out there where network security is all they do.
-If you want to go all in, you have to know what you are doing, attaining the proper certifications, resources, and specialists that understand how to protect both you and your customers’ interests.
+With that said, the ability to protect the network and the desire of the ‘bad guy’ to get into the network, has never been higher.
+Keep in mind, network security is complex; there are companies out there that specialize in network security- it’s all they do.
+If you are considering going down this path, you have to know what you are doing.
+You’ll need to attain the proper certifications, resources, and expertise needed in order to understand how to protect both you and your customers’ interests.
 If a breach happens on your watch, that opens your business up to liabilities.
-If you want to play in this arena, we recommend either partnering with a third party who can guide or provide this service, or looking at some specific niches.
-I’d be remiss if I didn’t point you to resources we have via our subsidiary, Collabrance, LLC, a MMSP in this space.
-If you’re wanting to learn more about getting into IT, the information available here, may help.
+That’s why we recommend either partnering with a third party who can guide or provide this service or limiting your new offering to a few specific niches.
+We’d be remiss if we didn’t point you to resources we have via our subsidiary, Collabrance, LLC, an outsourced IT provider in this space.
+If you want to learn more about getting into IT and security, the information available here may help.

 Backup and Disaster Recovery

 One niche of security we’ve seen our partners successfully enter is in the realm of Backup and Disaster Recovery (BDR).
 BDR is a combination of data backup and disaster recovery solutions that work together to safeguard a company’s business continuity.
 The nice thing about BDR devices is they are lower maintenance and allow for solid recurring revenue and exponential growth.
-Getting into the network security game through a niche like BDR can allow you to deploy a simple strategy that attaches your business to the network so you can grow from the inside out.
+Getting into network security through a niche like BDR allows office technology providers like you to deploy a simple strategy that attaches your business to the network and grow from the inside out.

-Another aspect of security is physical security, meaning on premise surveillance, access control systems, or monitoring systems that ensure the physical security of an environment is maintained.
+Another aspect of security is physical security, meaning on-premise surveillance, access control systems, or monitoring systems that ensure the physical security of an environment is maintained.
 This space involves some risk.
 For instance, if you get into monitoring or access control systems and there is a failure, you could be at fault.
 This creates a need for liability insurance to address that risk should it occur.
-The world of physical security is vast and we recommend finding a niche.
-As an example, we’ve seen some partners experience success in the surveillance side of this business.
+The world of physical security is vast, and we recommend finding a niche.
+For example, we’ve seen some partners experience success in the surveillance side of this business.

 The cloud has completely transformed the telecommunications game.
 Though there are still enterprises using the on-premise model, we are seeing more and more transitioning to a hybrid or fully cloud-hosted model.
 The cloud has made it easier for those who aren’t a specialist in the area of telecom to play there, creating some opportunity for you to gain traction.

 Video conferencing has never been more important than it is now.
 Many of us continue to work from home and we need to maintain face–to-face interaction.
 Pre-COVID-19, this market was already growing.
-We can only expect it to continue to pop even after we return to the office, as we’ve all become more comfortable with the technology.
+We can only expect it to continue to pop even as some return to the office.

-In that respect, we’ve seen notable growth in conference room as a service offerings.
+We’ve all become more comfortable with technology and we’ve seen notable growth in conference room as a service offerings as a result.
 Conference room as a service is a bundled rental solution that includes the necessary devices, software and ongoing service and support.
 If you’ve ever been late to a call or virtual presentation because you couldn’t get your technology to cooperate, then you can understand the demand that lies in ongoing conference room support.
 Customers are willing to pay for an ongoing lifeline to reduce inefficiencies of technical issues associated with conferencing offerings.

-Software licensing has exploded over the last quarter.
+Software licensing has exploded.
 Considering how difficult it can be to go in and install equipment given the current environment, software offers a very clear benefit.
 With the ability to remote in, you reduce the IT resources needed for implementation.

-You do have to understand and be knowledgeable in the software you sell and if you find the right niche that provides the right solution to your customer, you can make good margins on it.
+You do have to understand and be knowledgeable in the software you sell, but if you find the right niche that provides the right solution to your customer, you can make good margins on it.
 This creates a nice pickup to help fill the gap on some print volume losses.
 Here are a few examples.

 Citrix or VPN Licensing